 You can rent small boats, kayaks or pedal boats to enjoy the lake.
 There are also open air terraces at some of the restaurants where you can relax with a drink or meal overlooking the water.
 The park has beautiful landscaping with rose gardens, Japanese gardens and other themed gardens to explore.
 It’s a great place for a stroll, jog or bike ride on the many pathways throughout the park.

-We’d recommend combining it with another attraction if you’re in the area (for example, Ceausescu’s Villa) – we probably wouldn’t go out of our way to visit it on its own.
+We’d recommend combining it with another attraction if you’re in the area (for example, Ceausescu’s Villa).
+We probably wouldn’t go out of our way to visit it on its own.

 Why go?
 Nature and a respite from the city.